 What is the life expectancy of a motor mount?

-The average life expectancy of a motor mount can vary significantly based on several factors.
-Generally, motor mounts can last anywhere from 5 to 10 years or approximately 60,000 to 100,000 miles.
-However, this lifespan can be influenced by:
+The average life expectancy of a motor mount can vary depending on several factors, but generally, they are designed to last between 60,000 to 100,000 miles.
+However, this is just a rough estimate, and the actual lifespan of a motor mount can be influenced by various factors.

 Signs of a Failing Motor Mount